thundra-io/merloc-gatekeeper-aws-lambda-extension/README.md

       ![Broker URL From AWS CloudFormation Output](./assets/broker-url-from-aws-cf-output.png)

     > **Note**
-    > By default, Thundra hosted MerLoc broker is used (so the default value is `wss://merloc-broker.thundra.io`)
-    > and it requires to sign-up Thundra APM [here](https://apm.thundra.io/) and get your API key.
+    By default, Thundra hosted MerLoc broker is used (so the default value is `wss://merloc-broker.thundra.io`) and it requires to sign-up Thundra APM [here](https://apm.thundra.io/), get your API key and set your API key through `MERLOC_APIKEY` environment variable.

 ## 2. Configuration